 The term language-oriented programming was coined by Sergey Dmitriev, the CEO of JetBrains and "father" of MPS in his 2004 article, Language Oriented Programming: The Next Programming Paradigm.
 Other people have come up with related approaches, usually under different names; a primary example is Charles Simonyi and his Intentional Programming approach, and Martin Fowler has described the approach in his 2005 article Language Workbenches: The Killer-App for Domain Specific Languages?.

 The core idea is that we don't just use one language when developing software, but rather use those languages that fit each of the tasks best.
 In contrast to polyglot programming, which on the surface advocates a similar approach, language-oriented programming explicitly encourages developers to build their own DSLs, or to extend existing languages with domain-specific concepts as part of the approach.
 To make this feasible, language workbenches such as MPS are an important ingredient of the language oriented approach.

 With MPS you can define a custom editor for any new language to make using DSLs simpler.
 Even domain experts, who are not familiar with traditional programming, can work easily in MPS, with domain-specific languages designed with their own domain-specific terminology.

-HTML and SQL are some popular examples of DSLs, but that’s only the tip of the iceberg.
-With language workbenches everyone can create their own DSL.
 In the following video you can see an example of how an Interactive voice response (IVR) was made with MPS.
 This DSL is targeted at non-technical people so the user experience is adapted to them.